spectrocloud/librarium/content/docs/01-introduction.md

 # Next Steps
-Learn more about Palette and how it can improve your Kubernete experience but also for your organization.
-Try [Palette](https://console.spectrocloud.com/) for free today and experience Kubernetes unlike anything before.
+Learn more about Palette and how it can improve your Kubernetes experience and those in your organization.
+Try [Palette](https://console.spectrocloud.com/) for free today and experience a better way of working with Kubernetes.

 <br />